Major histocompatibility complex and sexual selection: Hypotheses

 In the first hypothesis, if individuals heterozygous at the MHC are more resistant to parasites than those that are homozygous, then it is beneficial for females to choose mates with MHC genes different from their own, and would result in MHC-heterozygous offspring—this is known as disassortative mating.
 The hypothesis states that individuals with a heterozygous MHC would be capable of recognizing a wider range of pathogens and therefore of inciting a specific immune response against a greater number of pathogens—thus having an immunity advantage.
 Unfortunately, the MHC-heterozygote advantage hypothesis has not been adequately tested.
-A non-MHC immune genes across species exhibit heterozygote disadvantage, or no advantage.
+Non-MHC immune genes across species exhibit heterozygote disadvantage, or no advantage.
 In mice, increased MHC heterozygosity reduces fitness, challenging this hypothesis.
 MHC-heterozygous females had significantly reduced fitness compared to homozygotes.
 This finding has been replicated in another study in mice and again in fish In some cases, excess heterozygosity can lead to decreased fitness.

 The optimality hypothesis states too much variability in the MHC can result in a failure of T-cells to distinguish themselves non-selves, and thereby increase the risk of autoimmune disease.
 This would confer greater fitness to individuals without a large degree MHC diversity.
 Autoimmune diseases are associated with MHC loci.
 In humans, those with greater MHC diversity have a greater risk for autoimmune disorders.
 MHC diversity may be low "because foreign peptides have to stand out against the self-background."
 On an individual level, MHC diversity tends to be low.
 Across many species, there is intermediate heterozygosity in the MHC.
 Overall evidence supports intermediate MHC heterozygosity is best.

 The Red Queen hypothesis asserts that MHC diversity is maintained by parasites.
 If individuals' MHC alleles render different resistances to a particular parasite, then the allele with the highest resistance is favored, selected for, and consequently spread throughout the population.
 Recombination and mutation cause generation of new variants among offspring, which may facilitate a quick response to rapidly evolving parasites or pathogens with much shorter generation times.
 However, if this particular allele becomes common, selection pressure on parasites to avoid recognition by this common allele increases.
 An advantageous characteristic that allows a parasite to escape recognition spreads, and causes selection against what was formerly a resistant allele.
 This enables the parasite to escape this cycle of frequency-dependent selection, and such a cycle eventually leads to a co-evolutionary arms race that may support the maintenance of MHC diversity.
 This hypothesis has empirical support.